MokeyII/PoE-Mokeys-Custom-Filter/README.md

 * Paste the code into Notepad

-* Save the file to your Path of Exile Saved Folder, typicall this resides in "C:\Users\ %USERNAME% \Documents\My Games\Path of Exile\
+* Save the file to your Path of Exile Saved Folder, typically this resides in "C:\Users\ %USERNAME% \Documents\My Games\Path of Exile\

 1: Go to game